 Joseph Saba, MD, is an infectious disease physician working on the frontline of access to healthcare since the early days of the HIV/AIDS pandemic.

-For the last twenty-three years, Joseph has served as Chief Executive Officer of Axios International, a healthcare access company he co-founded, which has developed programs to improve patient access to healthcare in more than 100 countries.
+For the past 25 years, Joseph has served as Chief Executive Officer of Axios International, a healthcare access company he co-founded, which has developed programs to improve patient access to healthcare in more than 100 countries.

-He completed his medical degree at St. Joseph University (Beirut, Lebanon), and his Infectious Diseases specialty, along with a certificate of Medical Statistics, at the University Paris VI (France).
+He received his medical degree from St. Joseph University (Beirut, Lebanon), and later completed his Infectious Disease specialty, along with a certificate of Medical Statistics, at the University Paris VI (France).
 Joseph also holds a Master of Communications and Medical Management (MSc) from the Superior Business School (Paris, France).
-He is fluent in Arabic, French and English.
+He is fluent in Arabic, French, and English.